ezEngine/docs/docs/animation/skeletal-animation/animated-mesh-component.md

 # Animated Mesh Component

 An *animated mesh component* is used to instantiate an [animated mesh asset](animated-mesh-asset.md).
 Animated mesh components are mostly identical to regular [mesh components](../../graphics/meshes/mesh-component.md) except that they can only be used with [animated mesh assets](animated-mesh-asset.md).
 An animated mesh will be skinned with its current animation pose.
-Which pose is applied to an animated mesh can be controlled with a [simple animation component](simple-animation-component.md) or an [animation controller component](animation-controller/animation-controller-component.md).
+Which pose is applied to an animated mesh can be controlled with a [simple animation component (TODO)](simple-animation-component.md) or an [animation controller component (TODO)](animation-controller/animation-controller-component.md).

 ![Animated Mesh](../media/animated-mesh.jpg)